MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/keyword.md

 The supported match type values for a keyword are *Broad*, *Exact* and *Phrase*.

+*Note*: If you've enabled Predictive targeting for your Search campaign, the match type is "Predictive".
+In this case, you can't add, update, and delete the match type because we use predictive targeting to match your ads with relevant search queries.

 **Add:** Required
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
 **Delete:** Read-only